-The package was designed for Classical Conversations, Cycle 2, 3rd quarter fine arts.
+The package was designed for Classical Conversations, Cycle 2, 3rd quarter fine arts (4th Edition).
 However, it could all be used in a variety of circumstances.
+(A set to match the 5th edition CC Foundations guide will be added soon)

 Included in this package is: